Hayreddin Barbarossa: Legacy

 Hayreddin Barbarossa established the Ottoman supremacy in the Mediterranean, which lasted until the Battle of Lepanto in 1571.

-During these centuries of great seamen such as Kemal Reis before him; his brother Oruç Reis and other contemporaries Turgut Reis, Salih Reis, Piri Reis and Kurtoğlu Muslihiddin Reis; or Piyale Pasha, Murat Reis, Seydi Ali Reis, Uluç Ali Reis and Kurtoğlu Hızır Reis after him, few other Ottoman admirals ever achieved the overwhelming naval power of Hayreddin Barbarossa.
+During these centuries, among seamen such as Kemal Reis before him; his brother Oruç Reis and other contemporaries Turgut Reis, Salih Reis, Piri Reis and Kurtoğlu Muslihiddin Reis; or Piyale Pasha, Murat Reis, Seydi Ali Reis, Uluç Ali Reis and Kurtoğlu Hızır Reis after him, few other Ottoman admirals achieved the naval power of Hayreddin Barbarossa.

 His mausoleum is in the Barbaros Park of Beşiktaş, Istanbul, where his statue also stands, next to the Istanbul Naval Museum.
 On the back of the statue are verses by the Turkish poet Yahya Kemal Beyatlı, which may be translated as follows:

 Whence on the sea's horizon comes that roar?

 Can it be Barbarossa now returning From Tunis or Algiers or from the Isles?

 Two hundred vessels ride upon the waves, Coming from lands the rising Crescent lights:

 O blessed ships, from what seas are ye come?

 Barbaros Boulevard starts from his mausoleum on the Bosphorus and runs up to the Levent and Maslak business districts and beyond.

 In the centuries following his death, no fleet would clear the Serai Point without firing a salute at his mausoleum.
 This practice disappeared during the Tanzimat period and was revived by the Turkish navy in 2019.

 Several warships of the Turkish Navy and passenger ships have been named after him.

 Outside Turkey, or the wider Islamic world, the prolific British historian of naval military history, Edward Keble Chatterton, considered him "the greatest pirate that has ever lived, and one of the cleverest tacticians and strategists the Mediterranean ever bore on its waters"; noting that "his death was received by Christian Europe with a sigh of the greatest relief."

 The Barbaros Hayrettin Pasha Mosque complex built in the Levent neighborhood of Istanbul was named after him.